Review: & Juliet (Shaftesbury Theatre)

 It's hard to decide where to start among an ensemble cast of such fine vocalists – Cassidy Janson's steely and chipper Hathaway, Oliver Tompsett's tight-jean sporting, boy-band loving Shakespeare or Jordan Luke Gage's floppy-haired flop of a Romeo, who has a ridiculously bombastic entrance at the end of act one.
 Melanie La Barrie provides comedic gusto as Juliet's Nurse, delivering one of the most crowd-pleasing monologues out there in act two as she begins her own turbulent love affair with French nobleman Lance (the always charismatic David Bedella).

 There's also a star-making turn from Arun Blair-Mangat as Juliet's best friend May (written into the story by Anne) while Tim Mahendran has a fine time playing the virginal as Juliet's new fling Francois.
 But what of the Miriam-Teak Lee's titular heroine?
 Lee's performance isn't really like any Juliet that's ever been seen before, injecting all the fire and attitude required to make her a crowd-pleasing favourite, coupled with powerhouse vocals more than ready to wow.

-It is all just a care-free, glorious ride that will have audiences humming tunes all the way home.
+It is all just a care-free, glorious ride that will have audiences humming tunes the entire ride home.
 You won't find many better nights out in the West End – if music be the food of love, then & Juliet serves up an all-you-can-eat buffet of the highest standard.